-Horse Use

-There has been a history of horseback riding and reports of loose herding7 occurring in this area.
+- Horse Use - There has been a history of horseback riding and reports of loose herding occurring in this - area.
 Loose herding is not allowed.
-This plan calls for expanded parking for horse trailers and for trails that would specifically allow horse use.
-Horses are allowed on designated trails only.
+This plan calls for expanded parking for horse trailers - and for trails that would specifically allow horse use.

-No DPOR constructed or maintained facilities or trails currently exist in this unit.
-There is, however, a campsite managed by Friends of Kachemak Bay State Park by permit.
-For information on trails, see Appendix E: Trail Plan.
+- No DPOR constructed or maintained facilities or trails currently exist in this unit.
+There is, - 29 however, a campsite managed by Friends of Kachemak Bay State Park by permit.
+For - information on trails, see Appendix E: Trail Plan.

-Facility Comments Campsite (Cottonwood Creek) This primitive campsite at the mouth of Cottonwood Creek includes a latrine, fire ring, and picnic table.
+Facility Comments (Cottonwood Creek) This primitive campsite at the mouth of Cottonwood Creek includes a latrine, fire ring, and picnic table.
 This is a convenient campsite for Water Trail users.

-6 Under AS 41.21.024
+&lt;sup>6 Under AS 41.21.024

-7 11 AAC 20.910 disallows groups with more than 10 horses from entering any Kenai Peninsula state park without a permit, tethering horses within 100 feet of fresh water, and loose herding.
+&lt;sup>7 11 AAC 20.910 disallows groups with more than 10 horses from entering any Kenai state park without a permit, tethering horses within 100 feet of fresh water, and loose herding.

 Ref.
 No. Facility or Structure Recreation Opportunity Provided CE-01 Campground Provide new road-based camping opportunities within KBSP.
 This will be accomplished through development of a campground that offers tent and recreational vehicle sites and potable water.
 A parking area for the campground will include parking suitable for horse trailers.
 Up to three public use cabins could be incorporated into the campground.
 All three public use cabins should be ADA accessible and barrier free.
 One of the cabins should serve as a host cabin seasonally and be available on the reservation system other times of the year.
 CE-02 Trailhead Facilitate access and use of proposed trail systems and public use cabins through development of a trailhead parking area.
 A public toilet should be provided at the trailhead.
 CE-03 Viewing Platform Facilitate public visitation and viewing state park lands through development of a viewing platform.
 CE-04 Trailhead Facilitate access and use of proposed trail systems in the southern portion of the unit through development of a trailhead parking area.
 Public toilet should be provided at the trailhead.
 CE-05 Public Use Cabin Provide overnight accommodations at up to two trailaccessible public use cabins.
-The final site planning for these cabins should minimize conflict with nearby residents.
 CE-06 Public Use Cabin Provide overnight accommodations at a trailaccessible public use cabin.